 Optimising a neural network for inference

-Principal Software Engineer, Sonos Voice Experience
+Distinguished Software Engineer, Sonos Voice Experience

-This is the first of three posts that will dive into some of the intricacies that come with running neural networks on small cpus.
+This is the first of three posts that will dive into some of the intricacies that come with running neural networks on small CPUs.
 We want to share what we’ve learned about computing while designing and implementing tract — an open source software solution developed by Sonos for embedded neural networks inference — and talk about the challenges encountered.

 This first post exposes the overall strategy and architecture of tract, discussing why efficiency is paramount for embedded systems.
 It explains how neural networks live two lives, one when they are trained and one when they are used for inference.
 The second post will focus on the most critical component for performance when running neural networks: a matrix multiplier.
 Finally, the third post will dive deeper into the matrix multiplier and how it can be optimised, first for a family of processors, and then for specific members of this family.